5378772837/ChurchSpace.praise/README.md

 # Under Construction
 This project is under construction.
-The below features are my mission statement for the project.
+The features are complete.
+I am working on Styling and CSS.
+I am also going to build more site administration pages to allow the Admin to build links, and change the images displayed on their home page slide show.
+Anyone that wants to use this for their church can.
+If you have suggestions, requests, or improvements let me know.
+Thank you!

 If you choose to run it, you will need to set up MySQL accordingly.

 # ChurchSpace.praise
-Church Space Site allows Subjects, Topics, Posts, Comments, Messages, and read the Bible.
+Church Space Site has Subjects, Topics, Posts, Comments, Messages, Links, and allows visitors to read the Bible.

 # Administrators
 Administrators can